 Global Groups are defined in the local domain and can be used to secure resources in the local domain, any domain in the forest, and in any of the trusting domains.
 They can contain members ONLY from the same domain.

 Universal Groups are used to primary grant access to resources in all trusted domains.
 They can also contain members from any domain in the forest.

-To manage resources with the least administrative effort, it is important to follow one or more these best practices.
+To manage resources with the least administrative effort, it is important to follow one or more of these best practices:

 - Add users to global groups.